megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-config-maps.md

 This operation returns a List of ConfigMaps from your cluster

--   listConfigMapsByLabels: this operation lists the configmaps selected by label
+-   `listConfigMapsByLabels`: this operation lists the configmaps selected by label

 <!-- -->